-Each year, the NRA Show brings to life many trends and concepts on the front burner of the foodservice industry.
-Here are my Top Five—what I’ll be on the lookout for at the upcoming 2018 NRA Show:
+Each year, the National Restaurant Association Show brings to life many trends and concepts on the front burner of the foodservice industry.
+Here are my Top Five—what I’ll be on the lookout for at the upcoming 2018 National Restaurant Association Show:

 I’m always on the lookout for exciting, bold flavored condiments, seasonings or toppings that I can speed-scratch into other items.
 These are flavor amplifiers that also help alleviate labor.
 What are new ingredients I can add to an aïoli to really amplify the flavor?
 Perhaps it’s a new, spicy curry-carrot kimchi.
 I look for these to add flavor across menu categories, whether in a beverage, entrée, appetizer, soup, sandwich spread, or dessert sauce.

 Sustainable Seafood Options

 For my forthcoming restaurant, Lucky Louie Fish Shack™, opening in Sea–Tac Airport in 2019, I’m looking for sustainable seafood options as this is a frequent expectation among consumers now.
 I’m also considering other well-priced seafood solutions, like unique by-products or cuts, or nontraditional, under-utilized seafood options that I can use in dishes like soups and chowders.